LeahRoberts/DISCus/README.md

 Linux: If you are unfamiliar with the command line, we recommend downloading [Anaconda](https://docs.continuum.io/anaconda/index) which will install Python, Biopython, plus other common dependencies for data and scientific analysis.

-Biopython installation is well documented [here](http://biopython.org/wiki/Getting_Started).
+If you don't have Biopython, installation instructions are well documented [here](http://biopython.org/wiki/Getting_Started).

 To check your python and biopython installation, type::